Skip to content

 If you use MinGW on Windows, select an explicit MinGW vcpkg triplet such as x64-mingw-dynamic instead of the default MSVC triplet.

-On ARM hosts (for example Raspberry Pi), the preset now uses vcpkg's host-default triplet.
+On ARM hosts (for example Raspberry Pi), the default preset uses vcpkg's host-default triplet.
 If you need an explicit override, pass -DVCPKG_TARGET_TRIPLET=<triplet> (and optionally -DVCPKG_HOST_TRIPLET=<triplet>) on configure.

 Running The Provider Manually